 You are, probably, in an important job, managing staff, running a department or the whole company.
 Whatever your professional role, it is unthinkable that you would run your business without any kind of plan.
 An organization without a plan just drifts along, day to day, and would be, undoubtedly, soon left behind by the competition.
 The same applies to your personal financial planning.
 Despite the time, money and effort we all apply to planning our business lives, few of us give our personal financial future the same consideration.
 Setting aside some time to concentrate on your own finances, and with help from a qualified professional consultant, you can produce a plan that will lead to not only the prospect of a better financial future but also give the peace of mind that comes from knowing your affairs are in as good an order as your business.

-You will need to start by giving yourself some broad brush assumptions about your future.
-Which, depending where you are along life’s journey, might include such things as:
+You will need to start by giving yourself some broad-brush assumptions about your future.
+Which, depending on where you are along life’s journey, might include such things as:

 - Likely career trajectory